AndrewBennet/automatic-app-landing-page/_pages/presskit.md

 - Full manual metadata control
 - Record start and finish dates each time you read a book
 - Log multiple reads of any book
+- Log reading pauses, and mark abandoned books as Not Finished
 - Dates can be logged with month or year precision
 - Plan what to read next by ordering your To Read books
 - View statistics about your reading progress